dmendel/bindata/manual.md

 There are several alternatives to BinData.
 Below is a comparison between BinData and its alternatives.

 The short form is that BinData is the best choice for most cases.
-If decoding / encoding speed is very important and the binary formats are simple then BitStruct may be a good choice.
-(Though if speed is important, perhaps you should investigate a language other than Ruby.)
+It is the most full featured of all the alternatives.
+It is also arguably the most readable and easiest way to parse and write binary data.

 ### [BitStruct](http://rubyforge.org/projects/bit-struct)

 BitStruct is the most complete of all the alternatives.
-It is declarative and supports all the same primitive types as BinData.
-In addition it includes a self documenting feature to make it easy to write reports.
+It is declarative and supports most of the same primitive types as BinData.
+Its special feature is a self documenting feature for report generation.
+BitStruct's design choice is to favour speed over flexibility.

 The major limitation of BitStruct is that it does not support variable length fields and dependent fields.
-The simple PascalString example used previously is not possible with BitStruct.
-This limitation is due to the design choice to favour speed over flexibility.

-Most non trivial file formats rely on dependent and variable length fields.
-It is difficult to use BitStruct with these formats as code must be written to explicitly handle the dependencies.

-BitStruct does not currently support little endian bit fields, or bitfields that span more than 2 bytes.
-BitStruct is actively maintained so these limitations may be removed in a future release.
+This makes it difficult to work with any non trivial file formats.

-If speed is important and you are only dealing with simple binary data types then BitStruct is a good choice.
+If speed is important and you are only dealing with simple binary data types then BitStruct might be a good choice.
 For non trivial data types, BinData is the better choice.

 ### [BinaryParse](http://rubyforge.org/projects/binaryparse)